BreakoutMentors/Python-Resources/Drawing and Animation/README.md

 [Processing Graphics Library](processing%20intro.md)
 - Challenge 1: Create a new Python file in Trinket to try out the example commands
 - Challenge 2: Make your own drawing.
 A happy face, robot, or house are good projects.
 Example: [Squidward Drawing](https://trinket.io/python/58b4d9d057)
 - Challenge 3: Create your own function that you can use to easily draw something more complex.
-Start with this [Mickey Mouse Ears](https://trinket.io/library/trinkets/0872428a92) project
+Start with this [Mickey Mouse Ears](https://trinket.io/library/trinkets/0872428a92) project (this [Happy Face Example](https://trinket.io/library/trinkets/a24fc5e9fc) may help)
 <br><br>

 [Mouse and Keyboard](mouse%20and%20keyboard.md)